stimms/Blog/blog/source/_posts/2-days-with-scriptcs.md

 It was easy to define classes within my scripts something I find cumbersome in some other scripting languages.
 The ability to properly encapsulate functionality was a joy.

-I didn't try it but I bet you would have no problem integrating unit tests into your scripts which puts you a huge step up on bashâ€¦ is there a unit testing framework for bash?
+I didn't try it but I bet you would have no problem integrating unit tests into your scripts which puts you a huge step up on bash"¦ is there a unit testing framework for bash?
 (Yep there is:[https://github.com/spbnick/epoxy](https://github.com/spbnick/epoxy)).

 # The Not So Good